jwheelo1/ECEN4763Assignment6/Assignment6.md

 ## Assignment Description

-In this assignment you will create a class for Bellman Ford based on your graph data structure.
-Note: you must support negative weights and be able to handle negatice cycles correctly.
+In this assignment you will create a class for the Bellman Ford based on your graph data structure.
+Note: you must support negative weights and detect negative cycles.
+Your graph data structure must be extended to include weights for the edges.
 Please follow the guidelines located in the README.md.

 ## Goal